Media3 Hosting FAQ for Cornell Stack Hosting Customers

 Can I Consolidate the VMs I Have?

 VM consolidation is possible.
-Media3 will work with you to ensure your data and sites are migrated over to the appropriate places.
+Media3 will work with you to ensure your data and sites are moved to the appropriate places.

 What Is the Process for DNS Modifications and Site Launch?

-Who Is Responsible for Migrating to a New Stack or ColdFusion Version?
+Who Is Responsible for Moving to a New Stack or ColdFusion Version?

 Media3 copies all code over to the new VM and will contact you when the code is ready for testing.